comp110-lytle/comp110/site/cqs/dicts-for-loops.md

 # Dictionary Challenge Question

-For this challenge question, you are going to write a function that creates a dictionary!
+For this challenge question, you are going to write a function that iterates over a dictionary!

 ## Part 0.
 Setup